Diagnostic Radiology Residency Applicants FAQs

 You will have approximately 5 interviews with both attendings and residents.

-Unfortunately, due to the pandemic, we are not able to offer in-person visits.
+Unfortunately, we are not able to offer in-person visits.